-Distinguished by the area in which they are grown, black teas have complex tastes which can be described as having notes of tannin, malt, chocolate, earth, grape or citrus.
-After withering, black teas are rolled to release essential oils and allow fermentation before being fired to dry.
-Most black teas originate from India (Assam, Darjeeling), China (Lapsang Souchong, Keemun), and Sri Lanka (Ceylon).
+Distinguished by the area in which they are grown, black teas tend to have deep, complex flavour profiles, often containing notes of brisk tannins, malt, honey, chocolate, dried fruits, spices or wine.
+After withering, black teas are rolled to release essential oils and allow oxidation before being fired to dry.

 Click on product image for more information and pricing.

-Assam Superior Golden Tea is the perfect balance between briskness and mellowness with outstanding flavour and aroma.
-Full-bodied, slightly sweet and malty, this is a wonderful cup of tea for the morning.
+Assam Superior Golden Tea is the perfect balance between brisk and mellow, with outstanding flavour and aroma.

 This Assam is classified as STGFOP1 and is full bodied, slightly sweet and malty: a great cup for special mornings.